exonym/environment-setup/README.md

+>
+> This is no longer needed as replication takes place across all rulebook nodes.
+>

 # Rulebook Node Static Data Replication
 This repository contains all the necessary tools and scripts to set up a lightweight file repository for Rulebook Node static data replication.